Group 1 | Over 17mph | Over 50-70 miles

 First time riders

-- If you have not been on a club run before, then it is suggested that you start with the Senior group or on one of the monthly introduction rides.
+- If you have not been on a club run before, then it is suggested that you start with one of the monthly introduction rides.
 It is always better to underestimate your abilities than overestimate them.

 - Review the route to make sure that you will be comfortable with the distance, elevation and pace.

-- Introduce yourself to someone in club kit.
+- Introduce yourself to someone in club kit and find out who the ride leader is.

-- New riders are encouraged to try out the club, but you will be expected to join after 3-4 rides ‐ its only £10/year!
+- New riders are encouraged to try out the club, but you will be expected to join after 3-4 rides.

 - All riders are advised to wear a helmet.